Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Scalloped Potatoes

 - Bone-In Ribeye Roast

 Brined Smoked Turkey Recipe

-Add the cider, water, salt and sugar to a large pot and bring to a boil and cook until the salt and sugar are completely dissolved.
+- Add 4 cups of the cider with all the salt and sugar to a medium-size pot and bring to a boil and cook until the salt and sugar are completely dissolved.
+Whisk occasionally.

-Add in the turkey and ensure it is completely submerged.
+- Add in the trussed turkey and ensure it is completely submerged.

-Remove the turkey and rinse very well with water on all sides.
-Pay dry and let sit at room temperature for 45 minutes.
+- Remove the turkey and rinse very well with cold water on all sides.

-Add the turkey to the smoker and cook for 2 hours for a light smoke or 4 hours for a fully cooked turkey.
-The thigh meat should read 165° when it is finished, or the button should have popped out.
+- Add the turkey to the smoker and cook for 4 hours to 4 ½ hours.
+The thigh meat should read 160° to 165° when it is finished, or the button in the breast should have popped out.